rishiraj-rpg/Pixemo/README.md

 5. Start the frontend development server: npm run start (in the frontend directory)

-6. Run ML model files for image captioning and emoji prediction: cd ./client/model && python emoji_pred.py image_caption.py main.py (in the frontend directory)
+6. Run DL model files for image captioning and emoji prediction: cd ./client/model && python emoji_pred.py image_caption.py main.py (in the frontend directory)

 7. Open your web browser and go to http://localhost:3000 to access Pixemo.